Melissa Petruzzello

 BIOGRAPHY

 Melissa Petruzzello is Assistant Managing Editor and covers a range of content including plants, algae, and fungi; insects and spiders; and renewable energy and environmental engineering.
 She also handles certain topics in Christianity, notably Protestant history and churches.
-She joined Britannica in 2009.
+She joined Britannica in 2009 and is a member of the National Association of Science Writers.

 A passionate native plant gardener and conservationist, Melissa is a member of the Florida Native Plant Society and served on the Board of Directors of the St. Kateri Conservation Center.